Levi Roots wows with watermelon recipes

 Watermelon and strawberry jelly

-3 x 135g raspberry or strawberry jelly cubes
+1 medium watermelon3 x 135g raspberry or strawberry jelly cubes450ml boiling water450ml watermelon juice

 Cut a medium watermelon in half, hollow out reserving the flesh.